 Our aim is to involve pupils and parents in every decision that we make about learning in our school.
 If your child is identified as needing SEN support, the class teacher will discuss their needs and the provision that the school can make with you.
 We recognise that a parent is a child's first teacher and, therefore, you have an insight into how your child learns best.
 Once a provision has been identified, the outcome of that provision will be agreed by both the pupil and parents.
 You will then be invited to a meeting to review whether that outcome has been achieved or whether further intervention is required.
 These meetings should take place at least termly.
-We will always ask your permission to discuss your child's learning with external agencies and you will be given an opportunity to meet with any external agencies involved.
+We will always ask your permission to discuss your child's learning with external agencies.